telerik/ajax-docs/controls/window/client-side-programming/radwindow-object.md

 ## Methods for Modifying Client-side Event Handlers Dynamically

-You can read more on the subject in the [Setting Client Event Handlers by Using JavaScript]({%slug window/client-side-programming/events/setting-handlers-by-using-javascript%}) help article.

 >caption Methods for modifying client-side event handlers dynamically.

 | Name | Description |